eduNEXT/tutor-contrib-ontask/README.rst

 **NOTE**: The OnTask service can then be integrated into the Open edX platform with the  `OnTask Plugin <https://github.com/eduNEXT/platform-plugin-ontask>`_.

-This plugin is an open-source contribution to the Open edX platform ecosystem, funded by the Unidigital project from the Spanish Government—2023.
+This plugin is an open-source contribution to the Open edX platform ecosystem, funded by the Unidigital project from the Spanish Government - 2023.

 Installation